-However, subsection (c) of that same law states that it is an affirmative defense to prosecution if the child’s parent or legal custodian had given permission or consent for the transfer.
+However, Subsection (c) of Section 46.06 states that a parent’s permission for the transfer can be an affirmative defense to prosecution.
 If the minor is buying the weapon, this permission must be in writing.

 Federal law is similar only when it comes to handguns.
-18 U.S. Code 922(x) makes it illegal to “sell, deliver, or otherwise transfer” a handgun or handgun ammunition to a juvenile (defined here as a person less than 18 years of age) and for a juvenile to possess a handgun unless all of the following are true:
+Chapter 44, Section 922(x) in Title 18 of the U.S. Code makes it illegal to transfer a handgun or handgun ammunition to a minor.
+This law also makes it illegal for a minor to possess a handgun unless all the following are true:

-According to the Giffords Center, federal law does not place a minimum age on possessing or receiving rifles or shotguns.
+According to the Giffords Center, there is no federal law that sets a minimum age on possessing or receiving rifles or shotguns.

 The law can be complex, so if you have questions about a potential transfer you may wish to talk to an attorney before taking any action.
 For more information on finding an attorney, please see the library's Legal Help page.